-6.3.3 Exceptional Pipeline Maintenance Projects
+6.3.8 Exceptional Pipeline Maintenance Projects

 Based on historical data from recent events and activity levels it is expected that a number of exceptional maintenance activities associated with pipeline protection works will occur each year.
-These works are generally associated with protecting pipelines from river bank erosion or replacing cover due to scouring etc. Also included is an annualised provision for extreme events from natural causes (eg. bridge wash out, earthquake, landslide etc.) and external interference causes eg. (mechanical excavator/bulldozer, directional drilling etc.).
+These works are generally associated with protecting pipelines from river bank erosion or replacing cover due to scouring etc. Also included is an annualised provision for extreme events from natural causes (e.g. bridge wash out, earthquake, landslide etc.) and external interference causes e.g. (mechanical excavator/bulldozer, directional drilling etc.).
+In addition to a number of minor projects that arise each year, the table below lists a number of known specific locations where exceptional pipeline maintenance projects may be required in the future.
+Vector monitors these sites for continuing degradation and plans intervention for remedial works when it is predicted that the integrity of the asset will be compromised.
+It is possible that the eventual remedial solutions at some of these locations may require capex investment e.g. pipeline relocation.